SharedSDS is a community driven system with semi-automated SDS authoring.

 The community has a vested interest in driving SharedSDS towards chemical industry best-practice and regulatory harmonisation.
 See SharedSDS Foundation.

 Sharing SDS content via licensing lets resellers have the manufacturer's expertise under their own headers, footers and contact detail.
 The benefits of sharing are:

-Data entered by the community can be optionally shared (via licensing) with peer producers or downstream formulators either visibly or invisibly - to maintain trade secrets.
+Data entered by the community can be optionally shared (under license) with peer producers or downstream formulators either visibly or invisibly to maintain trade secrets.
 Like SDSs, data is optionally shared for a fee or no charge.

 It costs nothing for a workplace to maintain a list of SDSs.
 There is no restriction on the number of workplaces or lists a company might want.

 A company with workplace lists of SDSs receives automatic notification of changes triggered by the authoring company no matter which reseller wrapped SDS they happen to be using.